Our Advocacy Goals

 415.808.4448 | firstname.lastname@example.org

-Born and raised in Lima, Peru until the age of 9, Amalia and her family immigrated to California in 1987.
-Amalia graduated from Los Banos High School in the Central Valley, received her BA in Political Science from UCLA, studied international law at King’s College in London, and earned her law degree from Boston College.
-She’s an avid Oakland A’s fan and lives in San Francisco with her husband and rescue cats.
+Born and raised in Lima, Peru, Amalia and her family immigrated to California in 1987.
+Amalia graduated from high school in California's Central Valley, received her BA in Political Science from UCLA, and earned her law degree from Boston College.
+Amalia chairs the public policy committee of United Ways of California, and is a member of Solano Children's Alliance advocacy and legislative workgroup and Statewide Boys and Men of Color Alliance jobs policy workgroup.

 Will White, MPP